 I heard a story of a man who was on a flight and his children were completely out of control.
 They were loud, kicking the seats in front of them and throwing things.
-The other passengers they-couldt-keep-them-inwere understandably upset and began talking about how horrible of a father this man was.
+The other passengers were understandably upset and began talking about how horrible of a father this man was.
 Their disdain got louder and louder, but the man was completely oblivious to what was going on until one of the passengers had taken all they were willing to take and confronted the man.

 “What kind of father are you?
 Do you not see that your children are completely out of control and making this flight a living hell for the rest of us?
 Settle your kids down!
 What is wrong with you?”
 The man, shocked back into reality, was completely embarrassed and apologized.
 “I am so sorry.
 I’ll settle them down.
 We are heading home from our dream vacation, but two days ago my wife was pulled under in the ocean and drowned.
 We are flying home to make arrangements and lay her to rest.”